What is Beacon's relationship to our ERP or SIS system?

 What are these data fields used for in Beacon?

-Student data fields are used fro two primary purposes within Beacon.
+Student data fields are used for two primary purposes within Beacon.

 1. In display for student success network members on a student's profile page.

 2. In aggregate as filters for student success network members when creating lists of students on their landing page.